In this article:

 Regardless of which credential is chosen, aspiring massage therapists study the art and science of human touch.
 They learn how massage and muscle stimulation can relieve physical pain and mental stress, and help the body to relax, regain mobility, and detoxify.

 The typical massage therapy accredited curriculum includes courses in anatomy and physiology, kinesiology (the science of body movement), and pathology (the science of the causes and effects of diseases).
 A clinical practicum is also part of the curriculum.

 Programs may concentrate on one or multiple kinds of massage therapy:

 Many programs also introduce students to the use of massage therapy in treating athletic injuries.

-All of these programs prepare students to pass the massage therapist certification exams required in most U.S. states and Canadian provinces.
+These programs prepare students to pass the massage therapist certification exams required in most US states and Canadian provinces.
 The associate degree curriculum, though, includes general studies courses like math, science, English, and psychology.

 The typical massage therapy curriculum contains a laboratory/practicum component and classes in the following:

 - Fundamentals of Anatomy, Physiology, and Kinesiology – the basic structure and function of the muscular, skeletal, and integumentary (skin, hair, nails, glands, nerves) systems of the human body